molecula/documentation/quick-start-guide/_posts/2022-01-31-enterprise.md

 3. Restore two large-scale datasets into the database
 4. Run a set of analytics queries

->If you run into any roadblocks or have questions throughout the demonstration, please reach out to your Molecula Representative or email SE@molecula.com.
+>If you run into any roadblocks or have questions throughout the demonstration, please reach out to your FeatureBase representative or email SE@molecula.com.

 ## Download Single-Node FeatureBase Binary
 First, sign up for your [Free Trial](https://www.molecula.com/start-free-trial/).

->Please note that by clicking ```Start Free``` you agree to the [Terms of Service](https://www.molecula.com/featurebase-end-user-license-agreement/) and to receive occasional marketing emails from Molecula.
+>Please note that by clicking ```Start Free``` you agree to the [Terms of Service](https://www.molecula.com/featurebase-end-user-license-agreement/) and to receive occasional marketing emails from the FeatureBase team.
 You also understand that we will process your personal information in accordance with our [Privacy Policy](https://www.molecula.com/privacy/).

 Click ```Download``` on the option that best meets your needs to download the tarball containing the latest single-node FeatureBase binary.